Tools to help you move forward

 In order to get where we are going in 2021, we have provided a number of tools to help you plan and implement CCR in your county.
 Planning tools can include assessment tools and timelines.
 Counties will want to gather data related to the different aspects of CCR.
 For example, how many Foster Family Agencies (FFAs) and Group Homes will be impacted by the accreditation process?
 How many children are placed in FFAs and Group Homes?

 Tools for Enhancing Recruitment, Retention, and Support

 - Understanding Child and Family Team Meetings

-- Resource Home Recruitment in Los Angeles County - This report from the UCLA Luskin School of Public Affairs details their analysis of the current process used to recruit and train new families for fostering and adopting children.
-The report focuses on the dual foster care recruitment system used to develop resource families, one being the system used by the Los Angeles County Department of Children and Family Services (DCFS) and the other being the system used by private state-licensed foster family agencies (FFAs).
-Click here for the executive summary.
+- Resource Home Recruitment in Los Angeles County This report from the UCLA Luskin School of Public Affairs details their analysis of the current process used to recruit and train new families for fostering and adopting children.
+The report focuses on the dual foster care recruitment system used to develop resource families, one being the system used by the Los Angeles County Department of Children and Family Services (DCFS) and the other, the system used by private state-licensed foster family agencies (FFAs).
+Click here for a PDF of the full report.

 August 2015 Convening on Recruitment, Retention, and Support